fernand0/personalAggregator/README.md

 Theme for a personal aggregator, based on [@sharu725 cards](https://github.com/sharu725/cards)  (Thanks!).

-This is a basic version just in case somebody wants to use it.
-The actual page is deployed in github pages using the branch gh-pages.
+This is the actual page which will be deployed in github pages.

 Demo: [ElMundoEsImperfecto](https://elmundoesimperfecto.com)